John-Kostick/vzome-sharing/_posts/2022-12-01-7-armed-spirallohedra-08-28-06.md

 Another configuration of seven armed spirallohedra can be viewed [Here](https://skfb.ly/oAQDI)

 Here is shown a pair of 14 directional polar zonohedra, (182 faces) with a "collar" of hexahedral and dodecahedral cells connecting them.
 The feature of twin zonal loops is colored red and green.
-Note that while both loops have parallel edges, and share the origin point, they do not overlap.
+Note that while both loops have parallel edges, they are distinct, they do not overlap,

 <figure style="width: 87%; margin: 5%">
  <vzome-viewer style="width: 100%; height: 60vh"